Orbe

 Orbe ([ɔʁb]; Urba; older Orbach, [ɔʁbax]; Orba) is a municipality in the Swiss canton of Vaud.
 It was the seat of the former district of Orbe and is now part of the district of Jura-Nord Vaudois.

 History

 Orbe is first mentioned about 280 as Urba.
 In 1179, it was mentioned as versus Orbam.

 Ancient history

 During the Roman era, Orbe – then known as Urba – was a town of Gallia, in the territory of the Helvetii.
 In the Antonine Itinerary, it is placed between Lacus Lausonius and Ariolica, xviii m.p. from Lacus Lausonius and xxiiii m.p. from Ariolica.

-On the Boscéaz hill, a Roman villa was built by an unknown landowner.
-The mosaics of the villa are still visible.
+On the Boscéaz hill are the remains of a vast and luxurious Roman villa, the large, exquisite mosaics of which are visible.